canisli/canisli.github.io/content/_index.md

 ---
-description: "This is a demo of the Lynx theme for Hugo."
+description: "August 12th, 2036.
+The heat death of the universe."
 ---